How to Repair Pond Liner Leaks & Damage (Top Methods Compared)

 - Unplug the pond pump and all equipment

 - Let the pond stand for 24 hours

 The first step to repairing a leaky pond liner is to determine exactly where the leak is located, and the extent of the damage.
-The best way to find a pond liner leak is to simply let your water level drop until it reaches the point of escape, in which is will stop reducing.
+The best way to find a pond liner leak is to simply let your water level drop until it reaches the point of escape, in which it will stop reducing.
 This is the most common and easiest way to find a liner leak, but if you have fish, you would need to add them to a holding tank just in case your leak is very deep in the pond.
 If the tear is right at the bottom of your liner, too much water will drain, making it insufficient to safely hold pond fish.

 After you have moved your fish to a holding environment, you just need to let your pond water sit and wait to see where the water stops dropping.
-The point the water level remains stable is very likely the area your pond leak is located.
-Once you have the level of the leak, you would need to do a search around the perimeter of the pond and tr to locate any hole or tear where water is escaping.
+The point where the water level remains stable is very likely the area where your pond leak is located.
+Once you have the level of the leak, you would need to do a search around the perimeter of the pond and try to locate any hole or tear where water is escaping.
 If the hole is fairly large, you should be able to spot the problem area very quickly.
 If the hole is very small, you would need to look for signs of leaking, such as water flow to the area or small amounts of bubbling (water/air escaping).

 If you’re still having trouble finding the exact spot of the leak, you can refill your pond with a small amount of water just above the line of the tear.
 Then, you just add a small amount of condensed milk to the pond water.
 This will cause the milk, which is clearly visible, to be drawn towards the hole in the pond liner, making it much easier to spot.